Commonwealth Shared Scholarship 2025: Deadline, Acceptance Rate, Eligibility

 Qualification is one of the important factors to be considered for the shared scholarships offered by the Commonwealth Scholarship Commission.
 These academic requirements must be met by international students from eligible Commonwealth countries to be considered for the award.
 Applicants are acceptable as per the mentioned Commonwealth Shared Scholarships eligibility parameters.

-• Students must be a citizens of or have been granted refugee status by an eligible Commonwealth country (India).
+• Students must be a citizen of or have been granted refugee status by an eligible Commonwealth country (India).

 • Students must be able to prove that they are permanent residents of India (Commonwealth Commonwealth-eligible country)